Locals Know Best: San Antonio, Texas

 For something a bit more formal, she recommends Bliss, which is about two miles south of downtown.
 They offer a dependably excellent branzino dish, Marise says, and expertly paired wines.
 You’ll need a reservation because there aren’t many tables.

 Missions Espada in San Antonio (Amanda McCadams)

-When her teenage grandsons come to town, Marise will rent bikes from Swell Cycle, the local bike share company, and hit as many missions as they can in a day.
+When her teenage grandsons come to town, Marise will rent bikes from Swell Cycle (now called San Antonio Bike Share), the local bike share company, and hit as many missions as they can in a day.
 Along the way, they stop at roadside vendors for raspa, flavor-infused ice served by the scoop in paper cups, and paletas, Mexican ice pops made with traditional flavors like hibiscus flower or tamarind.